-From 22 June 2021 we’re reintroducing cancellation fees for PLAB tests.
+In June 2021 we reintroduced cancellation fees for PLAB tests.
 Our policy is designed to cover our costs of managing bookings while being flexible and offering full refunds where candidates can’t attend due to unavoidable circumstances.
 We recognise there remains a lot of uncertainty and we want to continue to support candidates in managing this.

 We’ve updated our cancellation policy so that:

 - candidates cancelling more than six weeks before their test will now be charged a 10% cancellation fee.
 This reflects the cost we incur to process the original booking.

 - for PLAB 1, any cancellations made less than six weeks from the date of the test will incur the full fee.

 - for PLAB 2, those cancelling between four and six weeks before their test will incur a 50% cancellation fee.
 This means most candidates will have longer to cancel their place before they’re charged the 50% fee compared to our previous process.
 Any cancellations made less than four weeks from the date of the test will incur the full fee.

 - those who cancel their test because of unavoidable circumstances, such as self-isolation, travel restrictions or bereavement, will continue to receive a full refund of their booking fee.

 How much are the cancellation fees?

 The table below outlines the cancellation fees candidates will incur depending on when they cancel their booking: